cbjonesea/cbjonesea/README.md

 # Hi, I'm Chels 👋
-### I'm a data analyst and aspiring data engineer.

-### This is my portfolio of data projects I've done to practice existing skills and teach myself new ones.
+### This is my portfolio of data projects I've done to practice existing data science & analysis skills and teach myself new ones.

 # Background
 I originally studied Natural Resource Management and worked for 5 years as a researcher on sustainability and climate change in both academica and non-profits. <br>